Foster / Kinship Care Education Trainings

 The Nurturing Parenting Programs are developed from a strong philosophical basis that supports the growth and development of parents and youth as caring people who treat themselves, other, and the environment with respect and dignity.

-Parenting Special Needs Children: Discipline, School, The Explosive Child
+Parenting Special Needs Children: Discipline and School

 Defiance?
 Public tantrums?
 Homework problems?
 Poor social skills?
 Difficulty navigating the school system?
 Parenting is tough, not to mention the added issue of parenting a child with special needs.